Ruth Negga

-Ruth Negga (/ˈneɪgə/ NAY-gə; born 7 January 1981) is an Irish actress known for her roles on stage and screen.
+Ruth Negga (/ˈneɪgə/ NAY-gə; born 4 May 1982) is an Irish actress known for her roles on stage and screen.
 She has received various accolades including nominations for an Academy Award, a Tony Award, two Emmy Awards, three BAFTA Awards, two Golden Globe Awards and a Laurence Olivier Award.
 She gained international recognition for her portrayal of Mildred Loving in the Jeff Nichols directed historical romance drama Loving (2016), earning a nomination for the Academy Award for Best Actress and the BAFTA Rising Star Award.

-She played an African-American woman passing as a white woman in the Rebecca Hall directed period drama Passing (2021), earning nominations for the BAFTA Award for Best Actress in a Supporting Role and Golden Globe Award for Best Supporting Actress – Motion Picture.
+She played an African-American woman passing as a white woman in the Rebecca Hall-directed period drama Passing (2021), earning nominations for the BAFTA Award for Best Actress in a Supporting Role and Golden Globe Award for Best Supporting Actress – Motion Picture.
 Negga has also appeared in the films Isolation (2005), Breakfast on Pluto (2005), Warcraft (2016), Ad Astra (2019) and Good Grief (2023).

 On television, Negga became known for her role in the AMC television series Preacher (2016–2019).
 She also acted in the BBC mini-series Criminal Justice (2008–2019), the RTÉ crime drama Love/Hate (2010–2011), the E4 science fiction comedy series Misfits (2010), and the ABC superhero series Agents of S.H.I.E.L.D.
 (2013–2015).
-She played an emotionally unsatsified wife in the Apple TV+ legal thriller series Presumed Innocent (2024) earning a nomination for the Primetime Emmy Award for Outstanding Supporting Actress in a Limited Series or Movie.
+She played an emotionally unsatisfied wife in the Apple TV+ legal thriller series Presumed Innocent (2024) earning a nomination for the Primetime Emmy Award for Outstanding Supporting Actress in a Limited Series or Movie.

 On stage, she was nominated for the Laurence Olivier Award for Best Newcomer in a Play for Duck (2003).
 She played the title role in the revival of Hamlet both in London and in New York.
 She made her Broadway debut playing Lady Macbeth in Macbeth (2022), for which she earned a nomination for the Tony Award for Best Actress in a Play.

 Early life and education

-Negga was born in 1981 in Addis Ababa, Ethiopia, to an Irish mother, Nora, and an Ethiopian father.
+Negga was born on 4 May 1982 in Addis Ababa, Ethiopia, to an Irish mother, Nora, and an Ethiopian father.
 Her parents met while working at a hospital in Ethiopia; her mother was a nurse and her father was a doctor.
 Negga, an only child, lived in the country until she was four.
 After her father died in a car accident when she was seven, her mother returned to Ireland with her.
 Negga grew up in Limerick.
 She moved to London, England, for secondary school.

 Negga studied at the Samuel Beckett Centre at Trinity College Dublin, graduating with a BA in Acting Studies.